lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Temple Endowment and Temple Service

-If newly called missionaries have not received the temple endowment ordinance, they should do so before beginning missionary service where possible (see Doctrine and Covenants 43:15–16; 105:33).
-This includes service missionaries if appropriate for their circumstances.
+Newly called missionaries are encouraged to receive the temple endowment as soon as possible and to attend the temple as often as circumstances allow (see Doctrine and Covenants 43:15–16; 105:33).
+This applies to teaching missionaries and to service missionaries if appropriate for their circumstances.
 For information on receiving the endowment, see 27.2.

 Newly called missionaries who are endowed may serve as temple ordinance workers before they begin missionary service as appropriate (see 25.5).